Budva Riviera

 The Mediteran Express line runs along the Budva Riviera, and buses from Budva arrive at the Sveti Stefan Island or continue to Petrovac.

-The journey to Sveti Stefan takes 40 minutes, and the ticket cost is 1.5 Euro (1,7$) In the mornings (between 6:00 and 8:00) bus leaves Budva every half hour.
+The journey to Sveti Stefan takes 40 minutes, and the ticket cost is 1.5 Euro (1,7$).
+In the mornings (between 6:00 and 8:00), the bus leaves Budva every half hour.
 Between 8:00 a.m. and 10:00 p.m., buses leave every 10 minutes.
-Every 15 minutes from 22:00 to 00:00, then every half hour again after midnight.
+From 22:00 to 00:00, buses leave every 15 minutes, then every half hour again after midnight.
 The last bus from Budva leaves at 1:30 a.m. and from Sveti Stefan at 2:00 a.m.

 Dukley Marina

-The Dukley Marina is an international port of entry, with seasonal border controls.
+The Dukley Marina is an international port of entry with seasonal border controls.
 It is open from May 1st to October 1st (daily from 8:00 to 22:00).

 More information is on the website Budva Dukleymarina.